 Managing clusters

-- how to add labels to a member cluster
+- how to add labels to a member cluster.

-Joining a cluster into a fleet
+Add a cluster to a fleet

 A cluster can join in a fleet if: